nearform/node-cephes/README.md

 <!--
 Hello! curious reader.
-The README.md file is automatically generated, if you wish to make any corrections we wellcome you to do so, just make sure you make then in the build/ directory and not in README.md, thanks :)
+The README.md file is automatically generated, if you wish to make any corrections we welcome you to do so, just make sure you make them in the build/ directory and not in README.md, thanks :)
 -->

 This is a WebAssembly packaging of the [cephes library](http://www.netlib.org/cephes/).